-Rapid Night Response's role is to get qualified Rangers to serious situations fast, amidst the challenging and complex night.time environment of Black Rock City.
+Rapid Night Response's role is to get qualified Rangers to serious situations fast, amidst the challenging and complex night-time environment of Black Rock City.
 Providing quick emergency responses, or even just being aware of where you left your beer, over a large area of intense activity like BRC is a unique challenge.
-In 2000, a team of Dot-qualified Rangers calling itself Rapid Night Response found that by incorporating the skills of the city bike messenger in coordinated patrols, they could respond faster, and with an amplified degree of organization, filling a niche between the wandering Ranger and the wait for resources.
+In 2000, a team of Dot-qualified Rangers calling itself Rapid Night Response found that by incorporating the skills of the city bike messenger in coordinated patrols, they could respond faster and with an amplified degree of organization, filling a niche between the wandering Ranger and the wait for resources.
 Members of RNR are required to exhibit a high level of teamwork, endurance, and commitment.
 RNR kicks the helpful Ranger ethic into high gear when it is needed most desperately, concentrating the wide vision and light touch of the Rangers on situations that are quickly becoming "SITUATIONS!"
 The roving wheels and intuitive perceptions of the RNR team is embodied in the motto: "We were there ten minutes ago."
-RNR's Guiding Core for 2015 is Silent Wolf, Tigereye, Farmer, and Fable.
-Contact Silent Wolf with questions or comments.
+RNR's Guiding Core is Farmer, Quicksilver, Silent Wolf, and Tigereye.
+Contact Silent Wolf with questions or comments or email ranger-rnr-active-list.